Fast Regression of the Tritium Breeding Ratio in Fusion Reactors

-Even though some surrogates support acceleration by means of parallelisation, we used non-parallelized implementations.
-The only exception to this are ANNs, which require a considerable amount of processing power for training on conventional CPU architectures.
-Lastly, to prevent undesirable bias by training set selection, all reported metrics are obtained via 5-fold cross-validation.
-In this setting, a sample set is uniformly divided into 5 disjoint folds, each of which is used as a test set for models trained on the remaining 4.
+Even though some surrogates support acceleration by means of parallelization, we used non-parallelized implementations.
+The only exception to this is the ANN family, which requires a considerable amount of processing power for training on conventional CPU architectures.
+Lastly, to prevent undesirable bias by training set selection, all reported metrics are obtained via five-fold cross-validation.
+In this setting, a sample set is uniformly divided into five disjoint folds, each of which is used as a test set for models trained on the remaining four.
 Having repeated the same experiment for each division, the overall value of individual metrics is reported in terms of their mean and standard deviation over all folds.